alexiscodes21/alexiscodes21/README.md

 - 🌱 I’m currently learning **React and React Native**

-- 👨‍💻 All of my projects are available at [https://personal-portfolio-379706.web.app](https://personal-portfolio-379706.web.app)
+- 👨‍💻 All of my projects are available at [https://personal-portfolio-379706.web.app](https://personal-portfolio-379706.web.app).
+It's available to see but also currently under construction.

 <h3 align="center">Connect with me:</h3>
 <p align="center">